EightX API Documentation

 |---|---|

-| Week 1 | Security review, DPA signing, env var configuration (half-day DevOps task). agnt8x onboarding call — BCG setup for first agent use case. |
+| Week 1 | Security review, DPA signing, configuration of the three values above (a half-day DevOps task).
+Onboarding call — BCG setup for the first agent use case. |

 | Week 2 | First agent live in 30-day probation.
 All outputs reviewable before any real-world action.
-Alignment score visible in Manage dashboard. |
+Alignment score visible in the Manage dashboard. |

 | Weeks 3–4 | Promote to live, measure ROI, expand to additional departments or use cases. |